daattali/beautiful-jekyll/index.md

 In my research, I work on understanding and designing policies for the decarbonization of energy systems.
 I take a systems engineering approach and integrate tools from other disciplines including economics and political science.

-I am also a Superforecaster at [Good Judgment](https://goodjudgment.com), where I provide probabilistic predictions on world events.
+I am also a certified Superforecaster at [Good Judgment](https://goodjudgment.com), where I provide probabilistic predictions on world events.

 ## Previous work